Order-One Rolling Shutter Cameras: Introduction

 \subsection{Contribution and main results}

 We present a systematic study of RS and \rs cameras.

 In~\cref{sec:RS-Models}, we introduce a new back-projection model of RS cameras that provides explicit parameterizations of RS camera-rays via a map $\Lambda$ \eqref{eq:LambdaMap} and of RS camera rolling planes via a map $\Sigma$ \eqref{eq:SigmaMap}.
 Our model connects the geometry of rays in space with the image projection maps of RS cameras.
 The map $\Lambda$ assigns to every image point the ray in space that projects to the point.
-In general, there is no inverse map to $\Lambda$ for RS cameras that see space points several times.
+In general, this map has no inverse for RS cameras that see space points several~times.

-\rs cameras are precisely those where such an inverse picture-taking map $\Phi$ exists and is rational.
+\rs cameras are precisely those where such an inverse picture-taking map $\Phi=\Lambda^{-1}$ exists and is rational.
 We analyze these maps in \cref{sec:Order-One}.
 We show (\cref{thm:rs1cameras}) that all rolling planes of an \rs camera intersect in a space line $K$.
 Furthermore, the rolling planes map $\Sigma$ of such a camera is birational and the camera center moves on a curve $\mathcal{C}$ that either equals $K$ or intersects $K$ in $\deg(\mathcal{C})-1$ points.

 In~\cref{sec:Building-RS-cameras}, we construct explicit parameterizations of \rs cameras.
 Explicit parameterizations open a way to identify camera parameters from image measurements.
 We give the dimensions of several \rs parameter spaces needed to characterize minimal problems (\cref{sec:Min-Prob}).
-We analyze the interesting special cases of (1) constant rotation (\cref{ssec:const-rot}) and (2) pure translation with a constant speed (\cref{sec:linearCameras}), which were studied in~\cite{dai2016rolling} under the name \emph{linear RS cameras}.
+We analyze the special cases of (1) constant rotation (\cref{ssec:const-rot}) and (2) pure translation with a constant speed (\cref{sec:linearCameras}), which were studied in~\cite{dai2016rolling} under the name \emph{linear RS cameras}.

 \rs cameras give rise to picture-taking maps $\Phi$.
-In~\cref{sec:Image-of-a-line}, we give the degree of $\Phi$ for all parameterizations of \rs cameras from~\cref{sec:Building-RS-cameras},~\cref{thm:degreePhi}, and show that the image of a line in space is a rational image curve of degree $\deg(\Phi)$ that passes through a special point at infinity $\deg(\Phi)-1$ many times.
+In~\cref{sec:Image-of-a-line}, we give the degree of $\Phi$ for all parameterizations of \rs cameras from~\cref{sec:Building-RS-cameras} (see \cref{thm:degreePhi}), and show that the image of a line in space is a rational image curve of degree $\deg(\Phi)$ that passes through a special point at infinity $\deg(\Phi)-1$ many times.
 This means that the image of a space line contains precisely one further point at infinity.
-We use that point to simplify the camera relative pose minimal problems (\cref{sec:Min-Prob}).
+We use that point to simplify the camera relative pose minimal problems (see \cref{sec:Min-Prob}).